Action of 22 January 1809: Battle

-With Cayenne under British control, Topaze made all speed for Guadeloupe, Lahalle intending to land his food supplies and reinforcements on French held territory before attempting the return journey to Europe.
+With Cayenne no longer under French control, Topaze made all speed for Guadeloupe, Lahalle intending to land his food supplies and reinforcements on French-held territory before attempting the return journey to Europe.
 For nine days Topaze crossed the Caribbean without encountering any British warships, but at 07:00 on 22 January she was spotted approaching Guadeloupe from the southwest by the brig HMS Hazard under Captain Hugh Cameron, which was part of a squadron detached from Cochrane's invasion fleet on Barbados to watch the French islands.
 Although his lookouts had also sighted a French schooner close inshore, Cameron gave orders for his brig to close with the much larger French frigate instead.
 Within two hours, Hazard was joined by the frigates HMS Cleopatra under Captain Samuel Pechell and HMS Jason under Captain William Maude.
 Although both ships were smaller than Topaze, together they held a considerable advantage over the overladen French ship.

 With Hazard approaching from the northeast, Cleopatra from the southeast and Jason from the south, Lahalle had only one clear route available, eastwards directly towards Guadeloupe.
 By 11:00, Topaze was 200 yd offshore, sheltering in the anchorage off Pointe-Noire, which was protected by a small gun battery manned by soldiers from the island's garrison.
 Over the next three and a half hours, the British ships steadily approached the bay, hampered by light winds.
 The breeze strengthened at 14:30 and by 16:30 Cleopatra was close enough for Topaze to open fire on her from 25 yd.
 Under fire, Pechell manoeuvered into an advantageous position off Topaze's bow and began to fire on his opponent, shooting away one of the French ship's anchors.
 This caused her to swing with her bow towards the shore and Cleopatra was able to repeatedly rake Lahalle's ship from close range.

 Severely damaged, Topaze was unable to effectively respond, the only serious danger to the British ships coming from the battery onshore.
 By 17:10 Jason and Hazard had joined Cleopatra, the brig bombarding the battery while Jason opened fire on the other side of the French ship, causing further damage.
 Recognising that his situation was hopeless, Lahalle surrendered at 17:20.
 As the French colours fell, approximately a third of the 430 soldiers and sailors on board Topaze attempted to escape captivity by diving overboard and swimming for the shore.
 Many drowned, and more were killed when Jason opened fire on the swimmers, although exact losses in the water are unknown.
 The remainder of the survivors, including Lahalle, totalled almost 300 men and were all made prisoners of war.
 The badly damaged Topaze was towed out of the bay and taken to a British port for repairs.